alefragnani/vscode-bookmarks/walkthrough/customizingAppearance.md

 ## Customizing Appearance

-You can customize not only how the icon is show in the Gutter, but also add a background color to the bookmarked line, and even how Bookmarks are presented, its icon, line and overview ruller.
+You can customize not only how the icon is show in the Gutter, but also add a background color to the bookmarked line and the overview ruller.

 Something like this in your settings: